StevenChenWaiHo/Spendsy-Internship/README.md

 # Spendsy-Internship
-# This repository records the work I did in Spendsy Limited.
+# This repository records the features I developeed in Spendsy Limited.

 # Demos